Ridgecrest, California: Economy

 Naval Air Weapons Station China Lake (NAWS China Lake) is an airborne weapons testing and training range located adjacent to Ridgecrest and operated by the United States Navy and its contractors.
 Naval Air Weapons Station China Lake provides the majority of employment in the city at just under 8,000 jobs in 2018.
 This includes the government civilian workforce, active duty military personnel and private contractors.

 AltaOne Federal Credit Union has its corporate headquarters in Ridgecrest.

 The Searles Valley Minerals plant is located adjacent to the Searles Dry Lake near the town of Trona, California, about thirty miles east of Ridgecrest.

 Top employers

-The principal employers in Ridgecrest in 2020 were: